westlyou/erp-workbench/help/source/intro.rst

     Commands to add or remove site descriptions

     **--add--site** [--docker-port][--remote-server]
-        add globale site to the
+        add global site to the

 Remote commands
 ***************
     bin/r *COMMAND*

-    Commands that make only sense remotelly
+    Commands that make only sense remotely

     **--add-apache**
         build an apache entry for the site